EfrainMario/angocursos-website/README.md

 I helped to develop and bug fix same beckend features.
 The beckend was developed with:
 - php
-- leaf - ph
+- leaf - php
-- mysql
+- MySQL

 You can ser the result on:
 - https://angocursos.com